A message from your Board:

 Section 1.
 Conflict of Interest and Code of Ethics and Standards of Service

-The effectiveness of the Corporation is especially dependent upon its credibility.
-It is essential to maintain the Corporation’s reputation for objectivity and fairness.
-It is expected that all members of the Board of Directors, Officers, and staff will follow the Corporation’s Code of Ethics and Conflict of Interest Policy as they may be amended from time to time by the Board of Directors.
+The effectiveness of the Association is especially dependent upon its credibility.
+It is essential to maintain the Association’s reputation for objectivity and fairness.
+It is expected that all members of the Board of Directors, Officers, and staff will follow the Corporation’s Code of Ethics and Standards of Service and Conflict of Interest Policy as they may be amended from time to time by the Board of Directors.

 Section 2.
 Books and Records